openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

 cjfmt -f a.cj -c ./cangjie-format.toml
 ```

-The default `cangjie-format.toml` configuration file contains the following settings, which are also the built-in configuration values for the `cjfmt` tool:
+The default `cangjie-format.toml` configuration file contains the following values, which are also the built-in configuration options for `cjfmt`:

 ```toml
 # indent width